sevenzig/turbot/init-readme.md

 If you need to re-run:

-1. Restore from Git history: `git checkout HEAD~1 -- init-template.js`
+1. Restore from Git history: `git checkout HEAD~1 -- init-template.ts`
 2. Or download fresh copy from template repository
 3. Run again with new configuration